IBM/janusgraph-utils/README.md

 ### 1. Install prerequisites
 > NOTE: These prerequisites can be installed on one server.
 The instructions are written for Cassandra 3.10 and ElasticSearch 5.3.0.
-Newer versions should work however not tested.
+Newer versions should work, but might not have been tested.

 Install Cassandra 3.10 on the storage server.
 Make the following changes in `/etc/cassandra/cassandra.yaml` and restart Cassandra.